Fahad123k/todo-api/README.md

 ## features

 - Add new todos
-- Delete todos  but post method
+- Delete todos  by post method
 - Edit on dummy call ny put method
-- Check and un check yours todos which is complited
+- Check and uncheck yours todos which is complited
-- Easly you can add new todo
+- Easily you can add new todo

 ## This app is component based
 - public